-- The inspector spoke with the manager, practitioners, nominated person and interacted with the children at appropriate times throughout the inspection. - The inspector took account of the views of parents as discussed with them during the inspection. - The inspector discussed observations of activities with the manager throughout the inspection.
+- The inspector spoke with the manager, practitioners, nominated person and interacted with the children at appropriate times throughout the inspection. - The inspector took account of the views of parents as discussed with them during the inspection. - The inspector discussed observations of activities with the manager throughout the inspection. - The inspector sampled a selection of documentation, such as practitioners and children's details, sampled written policies and procedures, children's personal records, suitability checks, planning documentation, attendance records and accident records.

-The inspector sampled a selection of documentation, such as, safeguarding and complaints records and sampled policies and procedures, children's personal records, planning documentation, attendance records and accident records.
+Inspector

-Inspector Judith Rayner
+Judith Rayner